luca-heltai/ans-ifem/README.md

 the user should specify it by hand when running cmake in order for cmake to properly locate the deal.II library.
 For the program to work properly, deal.II should be configured with support for UMFPACK.

 2. Installation procedure:
 ==========================

-The provided archive should be unzipped in a dedicated subdirectory, with the commands
+The provided archive should be cloned in a dedicated subdirectory using git

-	cd PATH_WHERE_YOU_WANT_THIS_CODE
-	tar xvfz ans-ifem-vXXX.tgz

-or cloned using git

 	git clone https://github.com/luca-heltai/ans-ifem